Pattern Masking for Dictionary Matching: Exact Algorithms for a Bounded Number of Wildcards

 We next show that for the cases $k=2$ and $k=3$, there exist more efficient solutions.
 In particular, we provide a linear-time algorithm for \HS{2}.

-\begin{lemma} \HS{2} can be solved in $\cO(|V|+|E|)$ time. \end{lemma} \begin{proof} Let $K$ be a set of nodes of size $2$ such that $H \times K$ has maximum weight.
+\begin{lemma} \HS{2} can be solved in $\cO(|V|+|E|)$ time. \end{lemma} \begin{proof} Let $K$ be a set of nodes of size $2$ such that $H[K]$ has maximum weight.
 We decompose the problem in two cases.
-For each of the cases, we give an algorithm that considers several $2$-sections such that the heaviest of them has weight equal to that of $H \times K$.
+For each of the cases, we give an algorithm that considers several $2$-sections such that the heaviest of them has weight equal to that of $H[K]$.

-\emph{Case 1.} There is an edge $e=K$.
-For each edge $e \in E$ of size $2$, i.e.~edge in the classical sense, we compute the sum of its weight and the weights of the nodes that it is incident to.
+\emph{Case 1.}~There is an edge $e=K$ in $E$.
+For each edge $e \in E$ of size $2$, i.e.~edge in the classic sense, we compute the sum of its weight and the weights of the nodes that it is incident to.
 This step requires $\cO(|E|)$ time.

-\emph{Case 2.} There is no edge equal to $K$ in $E$.
-We compute $H \times \{v_1,v_2\}$, where $v_1,v_2$ are the two nodes with maximum weight, i.e.~max and second-max.
+\emph{Case 2.}~There is no edge equal to $K$ in $E$.
+We compute $H[\{v_1,v_2\}]$, where $v_1,v_2$ are the two nodes with maximum weight, i.e.~max and second-max.
 This step takes $\cO(|V|)$ time.

 In the end, we return the heaviest $2$-section among those returned by the algorithms for the two cases, breaking ties arbitrarily. \end{proof}

 We next show that for $k=3$ the result of Lemma~\ref{lem:Vk} can be improved when $|E| = o(|V|^2)$.